qileon/pokedex-app/README.md

 * Toggle between **normal/shiny** sprites to compare color variants.
 * Switch between **static** (non-moving) and **animated** sprites.
-* Shiny Pokémon are highlighted with a ✨ sparkle effect.
 * The UI is fully responsive and works on all screen sizes.
 * Dark theme for comfortable browsing at night.